 A repository & source of cutting edge news about emerging terahertz technology, it's commercialization & innovations in THz devices, quality & process control, medical diagnostics, security, astronomy, communications, applications in graphene, metamaterials, CMOS, compressive sensing, 3d printing, and the Internet of Nanothings.
 NOTHING POSTED IS INVESTMENT ADVICE!
 REPOSTED COPYRIGHT IS FOR EDUCATIONAL USE.

 Abstract-Absorption-induced transparency metamaterials in the terahertz regime

 Contrary to what might be expected, when an organic dye is sputtered onto an opaque holey metal film, transmission bands can be observed at the absorption energies of the molecules.
 This phenomenon, known as absorption-induced transparency, is aided by a strong modification of the propagation properties of light inside the holes when filled by the molecules.
 Despite having been initially observed in metallic structures in the optical regime, new routes for investigation and applications at different spectral regimes can be devised.
-Here, in order to illustrate the potential use of absorption induced transparency at terahertz, a method for molecular detection is presented, supported by a theoretical analysis.
+Here, to illustrate the potential use of absorption-induced transparency at terahertz, a method for molecular detection is presented and supported by a theoretical analysis.